fatemeshahrokhshahi/llm-reasoning/README.md

 5. **Element Recomposition** - Combine logical elements
 6. **Resolve Expression** - Reach final conclusion

 Each logical rule has a specialized system prompt that guides the model through this process while incorporating rule-specific logical principles.
+Our implementation extends the original legal domain approach to fundamental logical reasoning patterns including conditional statements, modal operators (necessity and possibility), and their combinations.

 ### Experimental Results